 According to an estimated report, 25-50% of the meeting time is wasted.

-Meetings are definitely still relevant and useful.
+Meetings are still relevant and helpful.
 It allows you to stay updated, discuss ideas, solve problems and make collective decisions.
 But the key is to optimize team meetings.
-Keep meeting short, simple and invite people who are actually needed for the meeting.
+Keep meeting short, simple and invite people who are needed for the meeting.
 Have an agenda for each meeting and try to stick to them.
-Meetings should be frequent but you shouldn’t conduct them just for the sake of it.
+Meetings should be frequent, but you shouldn’t conduct them just for the sake of it.